elinamren/pleasantville-level3/README.md

 Now, in the middle of the game, you can't wait to get answers what happened and where Alex is...

-This project was built with AR patterns and with the 3D framework A-frame.
+This project was built with the framework A-frame.

 ## Play the live version here